Keyword Clustering: The Ultimate Guide to SEO Success

 Before we get into the nuts and bolts of keyword clustering fundamentals, let’s go over some other benefits of grouping search queries.
 Doing this will help you:

 • Remove unnecessary keywords.
 Keyword grouping makes a huge list of keywords more manageable and comprehensive—you will be able to spot irrelevant queries easily.
-SE Ranking’s keyword grouper software will provide you with ungrouped keywords that don’t match any topic the tool distinguishes and will let you recheck if you need them in your strategy.
+SE Ranking’s keyword grouper software will provide you with ungrouped keywords that don’t match any topic the tool distinguishes and will let you recheck if you need them in your content strategy.

 • Understand the potential of segments.
 Keyword clusters you receive as a result will help you understand how different pieces of content are or should be connected.
 This process will allow you to see your site from the search engine’s perspective and evaluate different categories you have or should better have.